visipedia/inat_comp/README_raw.md

 The 2018 dataset contains kingdom, phylum, class, order, family, and genus taxonomic information for all species.
 However, we have obfuscated all taxonomic names to hinder participants from constructing web search terms to collect additional data.

 ### Data Overlap
-The 2018 dataset contains some of the same species and images that are found in the 2017 dataset.
+The 2018 dataset contains some species and images that are found in the 2017 dataset.
 However, we will not provide a mapping between the two datasets.

 ## Guidelines

 Participants are welcome to use the [iNaturalist 2017 Competition dataset](2017/README.md) as an additional data source.
-There is an overlap bewteen the 2017 species and the 2018 species, however we do not provide a mapping from the 2017 categories to the 2018 categories.
-Besides the 2017 dataset, participants are restricted from collecting additional natural world data for the 2018 competition.
+There is an overlap between the 2017 species and the 2018 species, however we do not provide a mapping between the two datasets.
+Besides using the 2017 dataset, participants are restricted from collecting additional natural world data for the 2018 competition.
 Pretrained models may be used to construct the algorithms (e.g. ImageNet pretrained models, or iNaturalist 2017 pretrained models).
 Please specify any and all external data used for training when uploading results.

 The general rule is that participants should only use the provided training and validation images to train a model to classify the test images.
 We do not want participants crawling the web in search of additional data for the target categories.
 Participants should be in the mindset that this is the only data available for these categories.